dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 the Dasher Version Six proof-of-concept implementation.
 The palette is suitable for English language text entry.
 It has approximately seventy principal nodes and five group nodes.

+## Role of the Palette
+The zoom box palette determines the following.

+-   Structure of the zoom box hierarchy.
+-   Order of child boxes in a parent box.
+-   Colour of zoom box rectangles in the hierarchy.
+-   Which texts will always appear as incremental texts, in every level of the hierarchy.

+For example, the following are part of the palette in the Dasher Version Six browser proof-of-concept.

+-   Capital letters are a group contained by a parent box.
+-   Small letters appear in alphabetic order, before the capital group.
+-   The rectangle of the capitals group box is yellow, by default.
+-   The currency sign for pounds sterling appears in every level of the hierarchy.

+The zoom box palette doesn't determine, for example, the relative size of boxes in the hierarchy.
+That is determined by the language prediction model and other factors that are outside the palette.
+Those factors are discussed later in the specification.

+Although texts that are in the palette will be present in every level of the hierarchy, their zoom boxes may at times be too small to render.
+This depends on the zooming interaction, controlled by the user, and on the relative size determination factors.

+Note that texts that aren't in the palette can still be present as incremental texts in the zoom box hierarchy.

+It looks like the Dasher Version Six proof-of-concept doesn't support the inclusion of texts that are outside the palette.

 ## Palette Diagram
 The following diagram shows a zoom box palette with the following